gaoyinfeng/PIWM/README.md

 The simulation environment used in this work is [**I-SIM simulator**][website_ISIM], which is built upon [Interaction Dataset][website_INTER].

-We plan to release the codes after the paper is accepted!
+The paper has been accepted!
+We plan to release the codes in a month!

 [website_project]: https://sites.google.com/view/piwm
 [website_ISIM]: https://github.com/gaoyinfeng/I-SIM/